How to Avoid 8 Common Debt Settlement Pitfalls

 Doesn’t claim access to “government programs” to wipe out consumer debt (there’s no such thing)

 If you come across a company that tries to charge upfront fees, promises to wipe out all your debts, or says it can eliminate your debts in just weeks, it's likely you're dealing with a scam.
+Don't give them any information.
+Instead, get the facts about debt settlement from a reputable company like Freedom Debt Relief.

-Debt Settlement Pitfall #7: Underestimating The Tax Consequences Of Debt Settlement
+Debt Settlement Pitfall #7: Underestimating the Tax Consequences of Debt Settlement

 Solution: Consider your tax situation before you settle a debt.